Hwang Jang-yop

 Hwang Jang-yop (황장엽; 17 February 1923 – 10 October 2010) was a North Korean politician who defected to South Korea.
 He served as the Chairman of the Supreme People's Assembly from 1972 to 1983 and was largely responsible for crafting Juche, the state ideology of North Korea.
 He defected in 1997, making him the highest-ranking North Korean to have defected.
+He also served as the president of Kim Il Sung University and was a teacher to Kim Jong Il.

 Early life and education

 Hwang was born in Kangdong, Heian'nan Province, Korea, Empire of Japan (now in South Pyongan Province, North Korea).
 He graduated from the Pyongyang Commercial School in 1941, and then went to Tokyo in 1942 to attend Chuo University's law school; however, he quit two years later and returned to Pyongyang, where he taught mathematics at his old school.
 He joined the Workers' Party of Korea in 1946, soon after its founding; from 1949 to 1953, he was sent to study at Moscow University in the Soviet Union.
 Upon his return to North Korea, he became head lecturer in philosophy at Kim Il Sung University.
 He would later ascend to the presidency of that university in April 1965.